-- Energy - Encourage new development and improvement of existing development to exceed the County's minimum energy standards and strive for net-zero, net positive, and/or Living Building standards by:

-- promoting on-site alternative energy generation such as solar and geothermal, and for larger properties micro-grids, co-generation, and energy hubs, as a priority Optional Method of Development Public Benefit. - optimizing building orientation to maximize passive and active solar energy. - Support electric vehicle charging infrastructure across the Plan Area.
+- Energy - Encouraging new development and improvement of existing development to exceed the County's minimum energy standards and strive for net zero, net positive, and/or Living Building standards by: - o promoting on-site alternative energy generation such as solar and geothermal, and for larger properties micro-grids, cogeneration, and energy hubs, as a priority Optional Method of Development Public Benefit. - o optimizing building orientation to maximize passive and active solar energy. - Supporting electric vehicle charging infrastructure across the Plan Area.